Sai-Kumar-SK/gradle-migration-automator/README.md

 - VS Code 1.93+ (Chat Participants API)
 - GitHub Copilot extension (for AI-enhanced generation)

+## Workspace Handling
+The extension intelligently handles different workspace scenarios:

+- **Empty workspace**: Clones directly into the current directory
+- **Existing git repository**: Uses the current repository and creates a migration branch
+- **Non-empty workspace**: Automatically clones into `workspace/<repo-name>/` subdirectory to avoid conflicts

+This means you can run the migration from any VS Code workspace without worrying about directory conflicts.

 ## AI Model Configuration

 The extension automatically detects and uses the best available Copilot model: